alman25/Bixi-Bike-Project/README.md

 https://www.bixi.com/en/open-data

-This is a project I completed using SQL and Tableau.
+This is a 2 part project I completed using SQL and Tableau.
 I researched data about Bixi Bikes, which is a self service bike sharing system commonly used in Montreal QC, Canada.
-This is similar to Citibikes in NYC.
+These are similar to Citibikes in NYC.

 Part 1 lists my SQL codes and Part 2 shows screen shots of the Tableau graphs I created.